imamnurby/RecipeGen/README.md

 We provide a Dockerfile to instatiate the environment that we use.
 You can set up the environment by running `docker build Dockerfile --tag <name:tag>`.

 # Training
-To train a model:(either Interactive or One-Click), you can simply run `python3 <script-name>`.
+To train a model (either Interactive or One-Click), you can simply run `python3 <script-name>`.
 The training settings can be changed by modifying the `args` initialization in the beginning of the script.

 # Inference
 Follow the instructions in `inference.ipynb` to perform inference using the trained model and compute the metrics.